 Examined and allowed Thomas Williams Justo Pace.
 [Justice of the Peace]

 First Church of Deerfield records show that on January 16, 1778, Caesar married Hagar.
 Both were recorded as being "servants to Samuel Dickinson."
-Nathaniel and Samuel were brothers who lived together until their farm was seized due to Nathaniel's Tory (favoring British rule) activities.
-Caesar and Hagar then became Samuel's property.
+Nathaniel and Samuel's farm was seized by the Massachusetts government due to Nathaniel's being an outspoken Tory (a loyalist who wanted Massachusetts to remain part of Great Britain).
+Following the confiscation, Caesar and Hagar then became Samuel's property; Nathaniel was exiled from Massachusetts.

-Caesar died fighting and years later Hagar filed for his pension but was turned down, due to "no proof of service, contradictory statements."
+Caesar died while serving with the army and years later Hagar filed for his pension but was turned down, due to "no proof of service, contradictory statements."